quantum-engineering-polito/CourseNotes/content/Quantum Photonics/01_Group A Intro/Group A Intro.md

 \frac{\mathcal{E}}{B}=v
 >$$

-Why did we spend valuable time to delve into the concept of plane waves ?
+Why did we spend valuable time to delve into the concept of plane waves?

 Well, even if the plane wave is a mathematical abstraction, as there is no physical source infinitely extended in space that can produce it, several more complex wave propagation can be approximated by plane waves under certain conditions.
 For instance plane waves are often used to describe the propagation of light in homogeneous media over large distances.